chopdicemince/chopdicemince.github.io/_posts/2018-08-08-purescript.md

 # What is PureScript?
 Who is Phil Freeman?

 [PureScript](http://www.purescript.org/) is a programming language created in 2013 by Phil Freeman.
-See [PureScript by Example](https://leanpub.com/purescript) and [Frontend Development in Purescript](bobkonf.de/2016/slides/karg.pdf).
+See [Frontend Development in Purescript](http://bobkonf.de/2016/slides/karg.pdf).

 Phil Freeman wrote a book called [PureScript by Example](https://leanpub.com/purescript).
 He describes PureScript as: